felipenlunkes/run-ancient-unix/README.md

 login:
 ```

 You must then type `root` and press ENTER.
-You will then be taken to the shell and be able to use the system. see below:
+You will then be taken to the shell and be able to use the system.
+See below:

 ```
 You must select, from the list below, which edition/version of